cloudposse/terraform-provider-awsutils/docs/resources/macie2_organization_settings.md

 description: |-
   Enables a list of accounts as Macie2 member accounts in an existing AWS Organization.
-  Designating an account as the Macie2 Administrator account in an AWS Organization can optionally enable all newly created accounts and accounts that join the organization after the setting is enabled, however it does not enable existing accounts.
+  Designating an account as the Macie2 Administrator account in an AWS Organization can optionally enable all newly created accounts and accounts that join the organization after the setting is enabled, however, it does not enable existing accounts.
 Use this resource to enable a list of existing accounts.
 ---